 The benefit of adding tension to the stone is that it makes it more capable of supporting lateral loads (from roofs, for example), so slimmer sections can be used than would be necessary without tensioning.

 It also means finished components are manufactured off-site and can be installed quickly when they arrive on site.

 Although the concept of post-tensioning has been around a while, its use has tended to be restricted to landmark buildings with load-bearing stone elements.

 The Michael Hopkins Partnership notably used the process in 1995 for the 28 Ketton limestone columns that hold up The Queen’s Building at Emmanuel College, Cambridge.
 The columns were made by Ketton Stone.
 Without tensioning, the slender columns would simply be pushed out by the weight of the roof.

 Five years later Michael Hopkins used the system again for the Birchover sandstone and DeLank granite columns on Portcullis House, the new parliamentary building in Westminster.

-In 2009 Architect Barry Kendell from architects Sheppard Robson was keen to use stone on the new build element of the redevelopment of No1 Southampton Row in the Bloomsbury Conservation Area of London.
+In 2009 architect Barry Kendell from the practice of Sheppard Robson was keen to use stone on the new build element of the redevelopment of No1 Southampton Row in the Bloomsbury Conservation Area of London.
 However, he also wanted the floor-height mullions to be elegantly slender.

 Building a skyscraper with a stone frame rather than steel or concrete not only reduces the encapsulated carbon content of the building, it costs less.